AdobeDocs/analytics.en/help/components/vrs/c-workflow-vrs/vrs-create.md

 * Non-Admin users cannot see the Virtual Report Suite Manager.
 * Virtual report suites cannot be shared.
 "Sharing" is done via groups/permissions.
 * In the Virtual Report Suite Manager, you can see only your own virtual report suites.
-You have to click “show all” to see everyone else’s.
+You have to click "show all" to see everyone else's.

 1. Navigate to **[!UICONTROL Components]** > **[!UICONTROL Virtual Report Suites]**.
 1. Click **[!UICONTROL Add +]**.